 Inducing a trance state

 I believe that the ten minute breathing meditation at the beginning of the class would be mostly harmless on its own (if an individual is not suffering with acute trauma).
-However, what makes the mindfulness of breath practice dangerous in this context is that it is used to ‘settle the mind’ before the contemplation to make the person’s mind more susceptible to the teachings.
+However, what makes this dangerous in this context is that it is used to ‘settle the mind’ before the contemplation to make the person’s mind more susceptible to the teachings.
 Putting people into a more relaxed state makes them more easy to influence.
 For those who find the prayer beautiful and experience a blissful feeling in the shrine room, they can enter a trance like state, where they may also be experiencing a feeling of awe towards the teacher and teachings.
 The NKT describe this feeling as ‘receiving blessings’.
 According to the Cult Information Centre

 website trance states are one of the main methods of mind control used by cults.